The Top 13 Recipes on Iowa Girl Eats in 2013, chosen by your visits, tweets, pins, and shares!

 One the of the most touching gifts he received was ‘Twas the Night Before Christmas recorded by my Grandma.
 I tell you what, if you need a really special gift for a grandchild/niece/nephew/etc, these recordable books by Hallmark are a wonderful idea.
 I love the thought of Lincoln being able to hear his Great-Grandmother’s voice reading to him anytime he wants!

 Our Christmas feast was just that – a FEAST featuring all my favorites.
-Christmas ham, of course, plus Luann’s Kale Salad, Party Potatoes Deluxe, green beans + bacon and onions, and Grandma’s Holiday Salad (which I had approximately 1,500 bowls of. #worthit.)
+Christmas ham, of course, plus Luann’s Kale Salad, Party Potatoes Deluxe, Green Beans and Bacon, and Grandma’s Holiday Salad (which I had approximately 1,500 bowls of. #worthit.)

 ‘Twas a wonderful Christmas indeed!
 (Could you not just die over bat-Finn?)